 Looking for adventure?
 You might find it on an electric motorcycle.
-Much of the hype about electric vehicles centers on passenger cars, but plenty of electric motorcycles can get you from point A to point B with no emissions and lots of emotion, not to mention significant savings on fuel and maintenance costs.
-This post provides an overview of some electric motorcycle options.
+Much of the hype surrounding electric vehicles centers on passenger cars, but plenty of electric motorcycles can get you from point A to point B with no emissions and lots of emotion, not to mention significant savings on fuel and maintenance costs.

-Energica, based in Italy’s Motor Valley, is currently expanding operations in the U.S. with a new Dealer and Service Center in San Francisco.
-Energica is the only electric motorcycle to support DC fast charging, which can add hundreds of miles of Range Per Hour and get you back on the road faster on long trips.
-Both the Energica Ego, a high performance sport bike, and the Energica Eva, which offers easier handling for city riding, can be ordered in person at the company’s Dealer and Service Center as well as online.
-Stefano Benatti, Energica’s general manager for the U.S., encourages people to experience the bikes in person.
+Energica, based in Italy’s Motor Valley, was the first electric motorcycle to support DC fast charging, which can add hundreds of miles of range per hour (RPH) and get you back on the road faster on long trips.
+The Energica Ego+, a high-performance sport bike; the EVA Ribelle, which offers easier handling for city riding; and the EVA EsseEsse9, the brand’s new electric retro entry, can be ordered in person at dealerships across Europe and the U.S., as well as online.
+Stefano Benatti, Energica’s CEO for the U.S., encourages people to experience the bikes in person.
 “The best marketing is a free ride,” he says of how quickly people are converted to electric motorcycles.

 Looking for truly electrifying performance?
-Try the striking Lightning LS218, named for its impressive top speed of 218 miles per hour.
+Try the striking Lightning LS218, with an impressive top speed of 215 miles per hour and acceleration from 0 to 60 mph in 2.2 seconds.
 “The minute I saw the Lightning LS-218, I knew I had to ride it,” said Loz Blain of New Atlas, adding, “It wasn't just the looks of the thing — although it sure is a beauty.
 It was the fact that this is an electric motorcycle that actually out-performs anything you can buy that burns dinosaur bones.”
 The idea that electric vehicles compromise performance is certainly extinct.

 “I have come to love the tremendous torque and sweet, smooth silence of the electric motorcycle.” – Charles Fleming, LA Times